mostman/Slackbuilds/chromium/README.md

 # Alien BOB´s Chromium slackbuild adopted for Slackware ARM (SARPI 15.0) and Slackware AArch64 (SARPI Current)
 Adopted Alien BOB´s Chromium Slackbuild for Slackware ARM SARPI-15.0 and Slackware AArch64 SAPRI-Current so one can compile chromium/chromium-ungoogled for your Slackware ARM and AArch64 Rasberry Pi.

-This is built on SARPI 15.0 and SARPI Current Rasberry Pi 4.
+This is built on SARPI 15.0 (Rasberry Pi 4) and SARPI Current (Rasberry Pi 4 & 5).
-I have not tried to build this on any other device.
+I have not tried to build this on any other devices.

 Might also want to download/copy the patches from the patch directory to Alien BOB´s patch directory of the chromium slackbuild directory.